jbhall4291/jbhall4291/README.md

 ### Hi there 👋

-I’m currently on the amazing Northcoders Coding Bootcamp.
+I’m currently training to be a Software Developer with the amazing [Northcoders Coding Bootcamp](https://northcoders.com/), where I'm learning all about JS, PSQL, HTML, CSS, and React.

+Fun fact: I'm a slow-cooker legend - just ask *anyone* about my chicken shawarma wraps! :stuffed_flatbread:

 [![Jonathan''s GitHub stats](https://github-readme-stats.vercel.app/api?username=jbhall4291&count_private=true&show_icons=true)](https://github.com/anuraghazra/github-readme-stats)

 <!--
 **jbhall4291/jbhall4291** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.